google/opencasebook/trademarks.md

 ## Introduction

-There are common misconceptions about the relationship between open source licenses and trademark rights.
-For instance, one might believe that releasing a project under an open source license prevents anyone else from using the name of the project under any circumstances.[^NominativeDiscussion] Alternatively, one might assume that trademarks can only be enforced if they are formally registered,[^CommonLawDiscussion] or that trademarks are hard property rights which can be freely licensed the way that copyrights and patents are licensed.
+Many people have misconceptions about how to license and enforce trademarks -- even, embarassingly enough, some intellectual property attorneys.
+This chapter will use U.S. case law to illuminate the relationship between open source licenses and trademark rights.
+This shared basis of understanding should help dispel common trademark licensing and enforcement myths that circulate in discussion boards for open source developers without citation to primary sources.
+For example, some people believe that releasing a project under an open source license gives the licensor the right to prevent anyone else from using the name of the project under any circumstances.[^NominativeDiscussion] Others assume that trademarks can only be enforced if they are formally registered,[^CommonLawDiscussion] or that trademark rights can be licensed in exactly the same way that copyrights and patents are licensed.
-However, the cases that follow will demonstrate how trademark licensing is fundamentally different from patent and copyright licensing.

 [^NominativeDiscussion]: _See_ discussion _infra_ Fair Use Defense to Trademark
     Infringement.